matejsemancik/astral-visuals/README.md

 # astral-visuals

 Just some Processing sketches.
-Follow [Soul Ex Machina crew](https://www.facebook.com/SoulExMachinaDnB) to see them live.
+Source code for visuals we use in [Soul Ex Machina](https://www.facebook.com/SoulExMachinaDnB).

 ![](demo-gif.gif)